 Martin Jr., a long-time assistant for the Seminoles, was in the role of head coach for the first time in his career after replacing his father, legendary head coach Mike Martin Sr. FSU was 36-4 in openers over the 40 year career of the elder Martin.
 They are 0-1 under the guidance of their new head coach.

-What you need to know FSU starting pitcher CJ Van Eyk had a very strong outing.
+FSU starting pitcher CJ Van Eyk had a very strong outing.
 He threw five innings and allowing two hits, striking out eight and walking one.
 He also picked two runners off at first.
 He threw 71 pitches, 46 of which were strikes.

 Van Eyk was replaced by Antonio Velez.
 He threw two innings of work, facing the minimum, and striking out five.
 He threw 23 pitches, 17 of which were strikes.

 Velez gave way to team captain Chase Haney.
 He threw the eighth inning, facing three and striking out one.
 He threw six pitches, all strikes.